VirtualityForSafety/SharePaper/README.md

 - Easy accessibility of tracking thoughts of citation by tag The project was initiated by [Jinki Jung](https://github.com/jinkijung), and then has been implemented by [Soyeon Kim](https://github.com/soykim314), [Sua Lee](https://github.com/otterlee), [Sangho Lee](https://github.com/kimmydkemf), and [Jinki Jung](https://github.com/jinkijung).

+## Required
+- Node.js

-## How to install
+## How to set up
-- To be written..
+- install Node.js
+- move to the repository folder
+- execute npm install
+- execute node js/index.js

 ## How to use
  - A demo video